SenseStageTeam/sensestage_documentation/_minibee/unpacking-the-sensestage-kit.md

 These are the small sensor data capture devices that form the core of the Sense/Stage MiniBee system.
 If you're familiar with Arduino, then you're probably already accustomed to the kind of projects such devices can be used for.

-Unlike an Arduino, the Minibee has a built-in accelerometer and is ready to start measuring motion right out of the box.
+Unlike an Arduino, the MiniBee has a built-in accelerometer and is ready to start measuring motion right out of the box.

 In the future you'll likely want to add additional sensors to capture more phenomena of the physical world.

-The standard Sense/Stage kit has 2 Minibees.
-In addition, for each Minibee you should have a black expansion header.
+The standard Sense/Stage kit has 2 MiniBees.
+In addition, for each MiniBee you should have a black expansion header.

 ![](/img/minibee_revF_header_top.jpg)

 # XBee Radios

-While Minibees can operate fine on their own as tiny Arduinos, their real power is in their ability to communicate data wirelessly over a distance.
+While MiniBees can operate fine on their own as tiny Arduinos, their real power is in their ability to communicate data wirelessly over a distance.

-In order to be able to engage in wireless communication, every Minibee needs to be equipped with a little wireless radio device called an XBee.
+In order to be able to engage in wireless communication, every MiniBee needs to be equipped with a little wireless radio device called an XBee.

-All of your Minibees will come with XBee radios already attached to them, labeled **N** for **NODE**.
+All of your MiniBees will come with XBee radios already attached to them, labeled **N** for **NODE**.

 You should also have one extra XBee to use with the coordinator board, labeled **C** for **COORDINATOR**.